Wakka Wakka: History of contact

 Many Wakka Wakka and Gubbi Gubbi people – along with many other groups from across Queensland – were shifted on to the Barambah Aboriginal Mission near Murgon in the early 20th century.

 This mission later became the town of Cherbourg and is now self-administered by the Cherbourg Aboriginal Shire Council.

 Wakka Wakka people have many important sites located throughout their territory, including Ban Ban Springs, Barambah Creek, a sacred area near Maidenwell, and in the foothills of the Bunya Mountains.
 There are also a number of bora rings which have survived destruction.

-In pre-European times, the Wakka Wakka people were one of the many groups that took part in the regular bunya nut feasts at the Bunya Mountains and other large gatherings in other parts of the South Burnett.
+In pre-colonial times, the Wakka Wakka people were one of the many groups that took part in the regular bunya nut feasts at the Bunya Mountains, and other large gatherings in other parts of the South Burnett.